 After submission, your paper will be assessed by our reviewers.
 This process might take up to four weeks.
 Your paper will receive one of the following statuses:

 – Accepted: your paper will be published in RAMS.
+Your article will be supervised by a PhD or postdoc.

 – Accepted with (minor or major) revisions: provided that you proces the revisements, your paper is accepted for publication in RAMS.
 Please provide us with the revised version of your manuscript together with a detailed overview of everything (including typos) that was changed compared to the original submission.
+Your article will be supervised by a PhD or postdoc.

 – Rejected: unfortunately your paper will not be published in RAMS.